Difference Between 245 and 255 Tires 2023 – Easily Choose the Suitable Tire

 What is the difference between radial and bias-ply tires?

-Radial tires have a construction that features layers of steel or polyester cords that run perpendicular to the tread, providing better stability and handling.
-Bias-ply tires, on the other hand, have a construction that features layers of cords that run at an angle to the tread, providing a smoother ride but less stability and handling.
-Radial tires are more common in modern vehicles due to their superior performance and durability.
+Radial have a construction that features layers of steel or polyester cords that run perpendicular to the tread, providing better stability and handling.
+Bias-ply , on the other hand, have a construction that features layers of cords that run at an angle to the tread, providing a smoother ride but less stability and handling.
+Radial are more common in modern vehicles due to their superior performance and durability.

 Conclusion